jdavila10/Horiseon/README.md

+Horiseon is a fake SEO webpage designed to teach the value of semantic elements.

+Some of the key changes I made to the page were:

+* Clean the html code by re-arranging the <li>.
+Didn't find much to clean.
+* Change the title to the webpage name.
+* Move the index.html file outside of the Developer folder and fix the link to the CSS file.
+* Change the main div for a <main> semantic tag.
+* Change some parent divs to <section> and the child elements that had a <float> element I changed them to <aside>
+* Change the div footer for a <footer> element.
+* Add <alt> tags to all the images and describe the picture in a few words.

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.